 We have eight full-time and one part-time staff members.
 In 2017, over 300 volunteers gave their time.

-The Community Foundation granted approximately $22 million in 2016 and nearly $261 million since inception to nonprofits in Jackson Hole and abroad.
+The Community Foundation granted approximately $21 million in 2017 and has given out nearly $280 million since inception to nonprofits in Jackson Hole, other national localities and abroad.

 The Community Foundation currently administers approximately 240 funds.
 Learn about our Fund Types and Structures.

-Old Bill’s Fun Run For Charities is an annual community-wide fundraiser that raised $12 million in 2017 and over $146 million since its inception.
+Old Bill’s Fun Run For Charities is an annual community-wide fundraiser that brought $12 million to local nonprofits in 2017 and has raised over $146 million since its inception.

 Frequently Asked Questions